William Macgregor (cricketer): Life and career

 A wicket-keeper, Macgregor played four games of first-class cricket for the Australian cricket team in New Zealand in 1913–14, including one against New Zealand.
 He never played first-class cricket in Australia.
 Apart from this tour, his cricket career consisted of several seasons with University in the Melbourne competition.

 He graduated from the University of Melbourne as a Licentiate in Veterinary Science in 1915.
 He served with the Australian Army Veterinary Corps as a captain in World War I, leaving Australia in November 1915 and returning in January 1919.
-He was twice mentioned in despatches.
+He was twice mentioned in dispatches.

 MacGregor married May Dare in Hampstead, London, in November 1916.
 They had one son.
 He bought and ran a grazing property, Tatong Estate, at Tatong in north-eastern Victoria, while his wife stayed in Melbourne.
 She divorced him in 1933 on the grounds of desertion.
 In March 1951 he married Kathleen Cadwallader in Melbourne.

 MacGregor served as a councillor on the Benalla Shire Council from the 1930s to the 1950s, and was Shire President in the 1930s and 1940s.
 He died in Benalla in October 1980.